AzureCosmosDB/PriorityBasedExceution/README.md

-# Priority Based Throttling
+# Priority Based Execution

-Priority based throttling is a capability which allows users to specify priority to the request sent to Cosmos DB.
+Priority based execution is a capability which allows users to specify priority to the request sent to Cosmos DB.
 Based on the priority specified by the user, if there are more requests than the configured RU/S in a second, then Cosmos DB will throttle low priority requests to allow high priority requests to execute.

 This capability allows a user to perform more important tasks while delaying lesser important tasks when there are higher number of requests than what a container with configured RU/s can handle at a given time.
 The lesser important tasks will be continuously retried by any client using SDK based on the retry time and will be executed once the requirement of important (high priority) tasks are satisfied.